 - In the United States ranked 2nd), the value of notes in circulation grew by 6.2% in 2015.

 - Six countries in this cluster are part of the euro-zone, where cash is used for over 75% of point-of-sale payments.

 - In the UK, the value of notes and coins in circulation grew by 5.6% in 2015 and 6% in 2014.

 - Hong Kong has the highest number of banknotes per person in the world.

 - In Japan, cash demand has outpaced growth since 2012.
 80% of transactions were settled in cash in 2012.

-- In Australia, the Reserve Bank has opened a new vault to accommodate the increase in banknotes as the value of notes in circulation in 2016 was the highest in 50 years relative to GDP.
+- In Australia, the See Central bank.
+More has opened a new Safe; strong room.
+A place reinforced with special security measures where high-value objects and documents are safeguarded.
+In central banks, banknotes and other objects are safeguarded in vaults.
+More to accommodate the increase in banknotes as the value of notes in circulation in 2016 was the highest in 50 years relative to GDP.